Johnny Crowley (Gaelic footballer): Senior

-Much like the previous few seasons, Crowley would later play only a limited part in the league, appearing in only three games.
-He started at Right Corner Forward in the Munster championship semi-final and scored 2 points as Kerry ran out 0–25 to 1–10 winners over Tipperary.
-It was to be his last game against the Premier county, a team he had played six times in championship football, Cork being the only team he played more and level with Limerick.
+Much like the previous few seasons, Crowley would later play a limited part in the 2003 league, appearing in only three games.
+He started at right corner forward in the Munster championship semi-final and scored 2 points as Kerry ran out 0–25 to 1–10 winners over Tipperary.
+It was to be his last game against Tipperary, a team he had played six times in championship football.
 This set up a Munster final with Limerick, a side Crowley had only faced once before.
 In a close game Kerry ran out 1–11 to 0–09 winners, with Crowley scoring a point off the bench to give him a sixth Munster medal.
 This set up a Q/F clash with Roscommon.
-Despite considering three goals Kerry still ran out 1–21 to 3–10 winners, Crowley once again scoring a point off the bench.
+Despite conceding three goals, Kerry ran out 1–21 to 3–10 winners, Crowley once again scoring a point off the bench.
 Ulster champions Tyrone would be Kerry's opponents in the semi-final.
-Kerry were overrun for the second year in a row by an Ulster team and easily beaten for the second time in three years in an All Ireland semi-final, as Tyrone ran out winners on a 00–13 to 0–06 scoreline.
+Kerry were overrun for the second year in a row by an Ulster team and beaten for the second time in three years in an All Ireland semi-final, as Tyrone ran out winners on a 0–13 to 0–06 scoreline.
 Crowley finished the year with 0-04 from four games.